willchenyh/willchenyh.github.io/house_price_prediction.md

 The Lasso function has a parameter **alpha**, which is the coefficient of the penalty w in the loss function mentioned above.
 We can use **grid search** (available in sklearn) to find the optimal alpha value.
 Turns out the best alpha is **0.0005** and the new prediction score is **0.1106**.
 Wow, thats a huge improvement!

-Another advantage Lasso has is that it works well in sparse feature space by eliminating useless features.
+Another advantage Lasso has is **feature selection**.
+It works well in sparse feature space by eliminating useless features.
 Out of 258 features, only **98 have non-zero coefficients**, meaning only 98 features are considered useful.

 The **L2-norm regularization** for linear regression is available in sklearn as **Ridge**, whose formula is shown below: